Boulogne Sur Mer

 Boulogne Sur Mer is a town in Buenos Aires Province, Argentina.
 It is in San Isidro Partido and forms part of the Greater Buenos Aires urban conurbation, 26 km (16,25 mi) north of Buenos Aires.
 It has a population of 89,046 (2001 INDEC census).
 The town is named after the city of Boulogne-sur-Mer in northern France, where the Argentine general José de San Martín died in 1850.

+History

+Boulogne Sur Mer developed in the early twentieth century as part of the suburban expansion of northern Greater Buenos Aires.
+The town takes its name from the French port city of Boulogne-sur-Mer, where Argentine national hero José de San Martín died in 1850- a symbolic choice reflecting Argentina’s admiration for San Martín and its cultural connections to Europe.

+The arrival of the Ferrocarril General Mitre rail line contributed to its consolidation as a residential and light-industrial area, attracting working- and middle-class families seeking proximity to Buenos Aires while maintaining access to the manufacturing corridor that developed during the mid-1900s.
+By the late twentieth century, Boulogne Sur Mer had become an important urban center within San Isidro Partido, with commercial activity clustered around Avenida Avelino Rolón and the surrounding neighborhoods.

+Demography

+According to the 2010 National Census (the most recent with full disaggregated data for localities), Boulogne Sur Mer had 73,496 inhabitants, making it one of the most populous towns in San Isidro Partido and part of the densely settled northern urban belt of Greater Buenos Aires.
+Census data show a predominantly urban population with relatively balanced gender distribution and household sizes consistent with metropolitan Buenos Aires trends.

+More recent population projections from the Buenos Aires provincial statistics office indicate continued demographic stability and a gradual aging of the population, with growth driven primarily by internal mobility within the metropolitan region rather than new migration flows.
+Boulogne Sur Mer is further characterized by high educational attainment and employment levels aligned with nearby commercial and service sectors in San Isidro and northern Buenos Aires.

 Transport

 By rail, the town in served by the narrow gauge Belgrano Norte Line, which has both regular and differential services.
 National Route 9 also passes through the town, giving direct access to the city of Buenos Aires and to provinces to the west.

 Education

 Boulogne Sur Mer has a diverse educational landscape, offering various options for primary, secondary, and tertiary education.
-The town is home to several notable educational institutions, including both public and private schools.
+The town is home to several notable educational institutions, including both public and private schools that serve its growing suburban population.